 A continuing priority is a focused, ongoing re-examination and re-assessment of IR services.
-The concept of the IR is entering its second decade; CNI was deeply involved in the initial conceptualization of IR services and in the development of implementation strategies for them.
+The concept of the IR is in its second decade; CNI was deeply involved in the initial conceptualization of IR services and in the development of implementation strategies for them.
 Platform alternatives have multiplied and matured, and understandings about costs, as well as barriers to successful deployment, have become much clearer.
-Indeed, we are seeing significantly different deployment trajectories in different nations, particularly in the context of subject repositories and other disciplinary data management frameworks, and these are leading to new policy issues and requirements for various kinds of interoperability standards.
+Indeed, we are seeing significantly different deployment trajectories in different nations, particularly in the context of subject repositories and other disciplinary or funder-defined data management frameworks, and these are leading to new policy issues and requirements for various kinds of interoperability standards.
 It is an appropriate time to document these developments.
-The SHARE program, which relies heavily on repositories as infrastructure and creates a new set of demands for various kinds of interoperability, will also potentially focus new interest on many of these issues.
+The SHARE program (and parallel developments in other nations), relying heavily on repositories of all types as infrastructure, is creating a new set of demands for various forms of interoperability.